Archimandrite Averchie: Biography

 Archimandrite Averchie and his first ten students.
 Picture featured in Albumul macedo-român in 1880.

 Averchie (or Averkios) was born in the Aromanian village of Avdella (Avdhela), then in the Ottoman Empire and now in Greece.
 Born either in 1806 or 1818, his date of birth is controversial among researchers.
 His secular name was Atanasie Iaciu Buda.
 Atanasie's father was celnic Iani Iaciu Buda, who was mayor of Avdella during the times of Ali Pasha of Ioannina.
 His mother was Anastasia ("Tasa") and he had two sisters, Marița (born 1803) and Șanea (born 1805).
 He also had an adoptive sister, Gheorgana, whom his parents adopted at the age of four, before the birth of any of the three other siblings.
 She was married to a man named Panaioti at a young age.
 Atanasie's nephew Ioan Șomu Tomescu was a teacher who wrote an account on the life of Averchie published in 1929 by the Aromanian historian Victor Papacostea.

 Atanasie was orphaned by his father at a relatively young age, and after completing his education, he became a monk on Mount Athos, first at the Agiou Pavlou Monastery and then at the Monastery of Iviron.
 Becoming hegumen and archimandrite, Averchie was known in Mount Athos as "Averchie the Vlach" (Αβέρκιος ο βλάχος; "Vlach" being a name of the Greeks for the Aromanians).
 In the Iviron Monastery he met the Romanian general and politician Christian Tell.
-When asked by Tell Ești român, părinte? ("Are you a Romanian, father?"), Averchie answered Da, escu armân ("Yes, I am an Aromanian").
-He is also recorded as having exclaimed Și eu hiu armân ("I am an Aromanian too") in 1862 during a military ceremony in Bucharest in Romania which emotionally moved him.
+When asked by Tell Ești român, părinte? ("Are you Romanian, father?"), Averchie answered Da, escu armân ("Yes, I am Aromanian").
+He is also recorded as having exclaimed Și eu hiu armân ("I am Aromanian too") in 1862 during a military ceremony in Bucharest in Romania which emotionally moved him.